| Introduction | History | Diagnosis | Therapy | Art | Famous People |

 Institutions for people with epilepsy (1/2)

 There were no special institutions for people with epilepsy in Germany until the second half of the 19th century.
+Where it was not possible for people with epilepsy to be cared for in their family, either because their seizures were too serious or too frequent or because they had some additional mental or physical handicap, they were put in prisons, "lunatic asylums" or former leprosoria places where people with leprosy could live).
 The first home for "epileptics" in Germany was opened by Dr H.A.
 Reimer in Görlitz in 1855. |

 In 1862 a special institution for people with epilepsy was opened near Tettnang on Lake Constance, called the "Heil- und Bewahrungsanstalt für Epileptische auf der Pfingstweide".
 In 1867 a nursing home for epileptic boys was set up near Bielefeld.
 This was the foundation stone on which the epilepsy centre Bethel was later erected.
 In 1892 the "Heil- und Pflegeanstalt für epileptische Kinder" (Nursing Home for Epileptic Children) was inaugurated in Kork. ›› Kork "Schloss" |